Floriquek/Pac1/README.md

 <i> Since I've played with Packer, and it didn't allow me to grab my AMI ID that easily when deploying with Terraform... </i>

+For a modular and less hardcoded approach, go and check <a href="https://github.com/Floriquek/Pac2">Pac2</a>

 Requirements:

 > you have setup a vpc and a subnet